Why a water tank in the office is not sustainable

 Spring water = tap water

 For example, the Keuringdienst van Waarde made an episode in which they showed that the spring water of some brands comes from exactly the same source as the tap water.
-“In Utrecht you flush your toilet with spring water”, was the conclusion of the Keuringdienst van Waarde.
+“In Utrecht you simply flush your toilet with spring water,” was the conclusion.

 Not sustainable, but expensive

-The 19 litre water bottles for the water dispenser or water machine at the office cost an average of at least 10 euros each.
+The 19 litre water bottles for the water tank or dispenser at the office cost an average of at least 10 euros each.
 That is more than 50 cents per litre.
+That’s not really economical.

 As a consumer in the Netherlands you pay about 1.50 per 1000 litres of tap water.
 Companies often pay a lot less.
-Tap water is therefore at least 300 times cheaper.
+Tap water is therefore at least 300 times cheaper than a watertank with a tap.

-In addition, you also pay rent for the water dispenser or water machine.
-The rent is often low and a trial placement is free because the money is earned with the bottles or tanks.
+In addition, you also pay rent for the cheap water tank.
+The rent is often low and a trial installation is free because the money is earned with the bottles or tanks.
+You can buy those water tanks at a hefty rate.

 Tap water coolers